jstorra/proyectoWebRPO/README.md

 - Trailers
 - Merchandise

+To see the design of the Web Site []click here

 ## About

-We go to talk about the authors,
+We go to talk about the authors and what is it